Pelagicore/softwarecontainer/README.md

 influence (network, dbus, files, pulseaudio, for example).
 The gateways get a configuration snippet from the Launcher which they will enforce.

-The SoftwareContainer is composed of the following components:
-* a libsoftwarecontainer library containing the interfacing code to LXC and the gateway code.
-* softwarecontainer-agent, the binary daemon implementing the libsoftwarecontainer library and running the SoftwareContainer services.

 SoftwareContainer is maintained at https://github.com/Pelagicore/softwarecontainer.
 The documentation is avaliable at https://pelagicore.github.io/softwarecontainer/.
 Pelagicore maintainer: Tobias Olausson <tobias.olausson@pelagicore.com>.

+## Sub-components
+SoftwareContainer is composed of the following components:
+* a `libsoftwarecontainer` library containing the interfacing code to LXC and the gateway code.
+This library handles one container and all the operations on it.
+* `softwarecontainer-agent`, a D-Bus service that handles multiple instances of `libsoftwarecontainer`, so that one can handle several containers from a common entrypoint.
+* a `common` library that contains code shared between `libsoftwarecontainer` and the `softwarecontainer-agent`, such as utility functions etc.

 # Dependencies